rossturner/mountaincore/core/mods/Community Translations/README.md

 ## How to Contribute

-Ideally, additions and modifications to the translations will be performed on Github via pull requests to the main project.
-If you'd like to contribute but aren't comfortable using git and Github, you can download and edit the relevant .csv file from [/translations](./translations) and email your changes to ross@kingunderthemounta.in
+You can download and edit the relevant .csv file from [/translations](./translations) and email your changes to ross@rocketjump.technology

 Similarly if there is a language translation you would like to contribute to that does not yet have a CSV file, please get in touch via [Discord](https://discord.gg/qF2S3tf) or email and it will be added.